What is Galen Myotherapy?

 For dogs with chronic conditions such as arthritis, hip dysplasia, or postural issues, Galen Myotherapy plays a key role in managing pain and improving quality of life.
 Dogs naturally adjust their movement and posture to compensate for pain, stiffness, or past injuries.
 Over time, this can lead to muscular imbalances, discomfort, and restricted mobility.
 Galen Myotherapy helps to:

-Release tension in overworked muscles that have taken on extra strain.
+Release tension in overworked muscles and fascia that may be causing restriction.

 Improve circulation to promote healing and nutrient delivery to tissues.